tlaukkan/rust-ray-intersect-js/README.md

 # rust-ray-intersect-js

-Ray intersect implementation with Rust for JavaScript.
+Sandbox project for ray intersect implementation with Rust for JavaScript.

 ### Build with `wasm-pack build`